Hello AI Agent! Welcome!

 Share on FacebookShare on Twitter

-The foundations for the murderous attack that occurred in Bondi Beach, Sydney, Australia, were laid two years earlier, built upon a stable foundation of antisemitism that had been bubbling even before the October 7, 2023, massacre by Hamas.
+The groundwork for the murderous attack that occurred in Bondi Beach, Sydney, Australia, was laid two years earlier, built upon a foundation of antisemitism that had been bubbling even before the October 7, 2023, massacre by Hamas.

 This was a nightmare scenario that had been running through the minds of Australia's Jewish community and its security personnel, who noted that this was the "ultimate nightmare" – a scenario they had prepared for out of fear that the day would come when the nightmare would become reality.